Applying for Admission: Bachelor’s Degree Programs

 - they are continuing with the same degree program.

 Students should be aware that poor academic performance at other campuses in the UA system may affect academic standing upon their return to UAF.
 Students who meet all of the above requirements should consult with their academic advisor and register for classes.
 Students who do not meet all of these requirements should submit an undergraduate application for admission along with the $50 application fee and transcripts of any non-UA course work taken.
-Students who are unsure about their status should contact the Office of Admissions and the Registrar.
+Students who are unsure about their status should contact the Office of Admissions.

 Fresh Start for Returning Students